What is Sales Enablement for SaaS Sales?

 - Forecasted sales delivered 14% quicker than expected

-What do you need a strategy to enable sales?
+What do you need to run a strategy to enable sales?

 As with any good strategy, everything starts with a plan.
 You need to set out your objectives with clear and realistic goals, timeframes and accountabilities.
 You will need your sales and marketing teams to truly align themselves to the task at hand.
 As part of our own sales enablement program, we have a GamePlan.
 The GamePlan informs us on every step of our strategy, it contains the research, the KPIs and focus that we need to be successful.